 To start, our home remodeling team needed to take down a few walls to open up the space.
 This included the walls surrounding the old kitchen, as well as the walls that enclosed the front entryway.
 Once space was opened up to include the front entryway, living area, dining area and kitchen, we needed to make sure space flowed perfectly together.

 In order to do this, we had to match the original oak floors from the living area through the entire dining area and kitchen.
 Throughout the newly opened space, Titus had to custom create some plaster cove ceilings to match the original cove ceilings featured in the home.

 Due to the age of the home, we needed to replace all the old plumbing and electrical.
 We relocated the sink to sit below the large, brand new window we added to the house.
 The window was a great addition: flooding the room with plenty of natural light and providing a great view for anyone standing near the sink.
 Adding the new window meant we also needed to replace some of the cedar shake siding outside.
-Titus also added low voltage, LED and high efficiency recessed lights, under cabinet lights and pendant lights.
+Titus also added new counter tops, low voltage, LED and high efficiency recessed lights, under cabinet lights and pendant lights.